Dražen Petrović

 Dražen Petrović ([drǎʒen pětroʋitɕ]; 22 October 1964 – 7 June 1993) was a Yugoslav and Croatian professional basketball player.
-A shooting guard, he initially achieved success playing professional basketball in Europe in the 1980s, before joining the National Basketball Association (NBA) in 1989.
+A shooting guard, he initially achieved success playing professional basketball in Europe in the 1980s with Cibona and Real Madrid before joining the National Basketball Association (NBA) in 1989.

 A star on multiple international basketball stages, Petrović earned two silver medals (1988, 1992) and one bronze (1984) at the Summer Olympic Games, a gold (1990) and a bronze (1986) at the FIBA World Cup, and a gold (1989) and a bronze (1987) at the FIBA EuroBasket.
 He was the FIBA World Championship MVP in 1986 and the FIBA EuroBasket MVP in 1989.
 With Cibona Zagreb, Petrović also won two consecutive EuroLeague championships in 1985 and 1986.
-He first represented Yugoslavia's senior national team and, later, Croatia's senior national team.
-He earned four Euroscars, and was named Mr. Europa twice.
+He first represented Yugoslavia's senior national team and later Croatia's senior national team.
+He earned four Euroscars and was named Mr. Europa twice.
 In 1985, he received the Golden Badge award for the best athlete of Yugoslavia.

-Seeking a bigger arena after his career start in Europe, Petrović joined the NBA in 1989, as a member of the Portland Trail Blazers.
+Seeking a bigger arena after his career started in Europe, Petrović joined the NBA in 1989, as a member of the Portland Trail Blazers.
 After playing mostly off the bench that year, Petrović experienced a breakthrough following a trade to the New Jersey Nets.
 While starting for the Nets, he became one of the league's best shooting guards.
 He was named one of FIBA's 50 Greatest Players in 1991.
-On 7 June 1993, Petrović's career and life were cut short, after he died in a car accident, at the age of 28.
+On 7 June 1993, Petrović's career and life were cut short after he died in a car accident in Germany at the age of 28.

-In 1993, Petrović's jersey number 3 was retired by the Nets, and the Dražen Petrović Basketball Hall was named after him in his honor.
+In 1993, Petrović's jersey number 3 was retired by the Nets, and the Dražen Petrović Basketball Hall was named in his honor.
 He also received the Olympic Order in 1993.
 In 2002, he was posthumously enshrined into the Naismith Memorial Basketball Hall of Fame.
 In 2006, the Dražen Petrović Award was created in his honor.
 In 2007, he was posthumously inducted into the FIBA Hall of Fame.
 He was named one of the 50 Greatest EuroLeague Contributors in 2008.
 In 2013, he was voted the best European Basketball player in history, by players at the 2013 FIBA EuroBasket.

-Petrović is considered a crucial part of the vanguard to the present-day mass influx of European players into the NBA, and to this day he is viewed as a national hero in Croatia.
+Petrović is considered to have helped usher in today's flood of European players in the NBA.
+In Croatia, he is viewed as a national hero.

 Early years

 Born in Šibenik, Yugoslavia (present-day Croatia), Dražen Petrović was the second child of Jovan "Jole" Petrović, a police officer, and Biserka (née Mikulandra), a librarian.
 His father was born in a Serb family in Zagora, near Trebinje in Bosnia and Herzegovina.
-His mother was born in Bilice, near Šibenik, and was from a traditional conservative Croat family, devoutly Roman Catholic.
-The couple's eldest child, Aleksandar, was the first to play basketball and rose to become one of the top point guards in former Yugoslavia.
+His mother was born in Bilice, near Šibenik, and was from a traditional conservative Croat family, devoutly Catholic.
+The couple's eldest child, Aleksandar, was the first to play basketball and rose to become one of the top point guards in the former Yugoslavia.
 The Petrović brothers are second cousins to the Serbian basketball player Dejan Bodiroga.